-The key results from running the scenarios through the Gwydir Valley model relate to long term average diversions prior to and with the estimated entitlements.
+The key results from running the scenarios through the Macquarie Valley model relate to long-term average annual diversions prior to and with the estimated entitlements.
 These are reported in summary tabular and graphical format at valley scale in this section.